K-ennethA/CPSC-449/Project-2/readme.md

 **To Delete the Posts Table and Create the Posts Table**

-`open python3 terminal in proper directory`
+`open python3 terminal in proper directory and remember to set ENV variables`

 `from api import delete_aws,init_aws`